openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 Mapping of custom operation is implemented differently, depending on model format used for import.
 You may choose one of the following:

-1. If a model is represented in the ONNX (including models exported from Pytorch in ONNX) or PaddlePaddle formats, then one of the classes from [Frontend Extension API](frontend_extensions.md) should be used.
+1. If a model is represented in the ONNX (including models exported from Pytorch in ONNX), PaddlePaddle or TensorFlow formats, then one of the classes from [Frontend Extension API](frontend_extensions.md) should be used.
 It consists of several classes available in C++ which can be used with the `--extensions` option in Model Optimizer or when a model is imported directly to OpenVINO runtime using the `read_model` method.
 Python API is also available for runtime model import.

-2. If a model is represented in the TensorFlow, Caffe, Kaldi or MXNet formats, then [Model Optimizer Extensions](../MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md) should be used.
+2. If a model is represented in the Caffe, Kaldi or MXNet formats, then [Model Optimizer Extensions](../MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md) should be used.
 This approach is available for model conversion in Model Optimizer only.

-Existing of two approaches simultaneously is explained by two different types of frontends used for model conversion in OpenVINO: new frontends (ONNX, PaddlePaddle) and legacy frontends (TensorFlow, Caffe, Kaldi and Apache MXNet).
+Existing of two approaches simultaneously is explained by two different types of frontends used for model conversion in OpenVINO: new frontends (ONNX, PaddlePaddle and TensorFlow) and legacy frontends (Caffe, Kaldi and Apache MXNet).
 Model Optimizer can use both front-ends in contrast to the direct import of model with `read_model` method which can use new frontends only.
 Follow one of the appropriate guides referenced above to implement mappings depending on framework frontend.

-If you are implementing extensions for new ONNX or PaddlePaddle frontends and plan to use the `--extensions` option in Model Optimizer for model conversion, then the extensions should be:
+If you are implementing extensions for new ONNX, PaddlePaddle or TensorFlow frontends and plan to use the `--extensions` option in Model Optimizer for model conversion, then the extensions should be:

 1. Implemented in C++ only.